ubcspin/Macaron/README.md

 - [d3][d3]: `npm install d3 --save`
 - [reflux][reflux]: `npm install reflux --save`

+And you will need two custom loaders for webpack, to import Audiolet, a non-NPM library contained in `thirdparty/audiolet`:

+ - `npm install imports-loader --save`
+ - `npm install script-loader --save`

 Now, you can build the environment with `npm run build`, and serve it on `localhost:8080` with `npm run dev`.
 When served, it will automatically refresh when you change components.
 For more information, follow this tutorial: https://github.com/christianalfoni/react-webpack-cookbook/wiki